Lothian East

 Lothian East (/ˈloʊðiən/; Lowden East; Lodainn an Ear) is a constituency in Scotland which returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first-past-the-post voting system.
 The seat has been represented since 2024 by Douglas Alexander of Scottish Labour; he had previously served as the MP for Paisley and Renfrewshire South, formerly Paisley South, from 1997-2015.
+He has served as Secretary of State for Scotland since 2025.

 The constituency was formerly known as East Lothian.
 It was renamed as a result of the 2023 review of Westminster constituencies and was first contested under the new name at the 2024 general election.